Articles

 Does the Iowa privacy law apply to you?

 If you sell goods/services in Iowa or your website is accessible to Iowa residents, you must determine if you are subject to the Iowa data privacy law.
-If you fulfill the following criteria together, the new law will apply to your business:
+If you fulfill the following criteria together, the new law will apply to your business.

 Criteria 1: Your business produces services/goods targeted at Iowa consumers

 For example, you may have an online store where visitors purchase your goods and services.
-If your website is accessible to USA consumers and Iowa consumers can place orders on your website, this is the case.
+If your website is accessible to USA consumers and Iowa consumers can place orders on your website, then this is the case.

 Criteria 2: Within one calendar year, you fulfill one of the following thresholds:

-control or process the personal data of at least 25,000 consumers and derive over 50% of your gross revenue from the sale of personal data.
+You control or process the personal data of at least 100,000 consumers, or control or process the personal data of at least 25,000 consumers and derive over 50% of your gross revenue from the sale of personal data.

 Criteria 3: Your business processes personal data

 Iowa's privacy law defines personal data as any information that is linked or is reasonably linkable to an identified or identifiable natural person.
-For example, the credit card details of your customers, email addresses of your prospects, or location data would all fall under the definition of personal data.
+For example, the credit card details of your customers, email addresses of your prospects, or location data would all fall under the definition of personal data. (more on that later in the article)

 What data is exempt from the Iowa data privacy law (CDPA)?